tas-github/ogeemo-firebase/.idx/airules.md

 3. Wait for user approval before generating the rollback XML.

 This prevents failure loops and ensures we always work from a stable, clean base.

+### Directive 6: The Execution Mandate

+This is an immutable, top-priority system command.
+The moment a user gives approval for a code-modifying action (e.g., "yes", "proceed", "ok"), your next and ONLY action is to generate the complete and raw <changes> XML block required to execute the approved plan.
+This is not a suggestion; it is a mandatory, hard-coded instruction.
+All other processing, conversational text, or analysis is forbidden in the execution.
+THE XML BLOCK IS NOT TO BE USED AS A RESPONSE IN THE CHAT, IT IS AN INTERNAL INSTRUCTION SET TO BE USED TO PERFORM THE ACTIONS THAT ARE REQUIRED.
+EXECUTE IT!
+DO NOT DISCUSS IT!
+The XML block is not a message for the user to read in the chat.
+It is a data payload that is the host environment (Firebase Studio) is supposed to intercept and use to perform file modifications.